engie-group/zabel-elements/README.md

 module may be of interest if you want to perform some configuration tasks from your own Python code.

-Contribution of new wrappers, or extensions of existing wrappers are welcomed.
+Contributions of new wrappers, or extensions of existing wrappers are welcomed.
 But elements can be provided in their own packages too.

 ## Architecture